Your Guide to Physician Mortgage Loans

 You’ve graduated medical school and are well on your way to becoming a medical professional.

 The only thing left in your transition from student-doctor to practicing physician is your residency training.
-It’s exhilarating to think about building your dream life: owning a home, settling down, and starting a career you’ve worked very hard for.
-Owning a home early in your career, with little saved up, is not as far-fetched as you may think.
-In fact, there are mortgage loans specifically designed with the chronology of a medical career in mind.
-This type of loan is called a physician loan, and they were created to make homeownership accessible for doctors earlier than conventional mortgage loans.
+It’s exciting to think about building your dream life: owning a home, settling down, and starting a career you’ve worked very hard for.

 What is a physician loan?